useblocks/sphinx-needs/docs/directives/needuml.rst

 save
 ~~~~

-Allows to store generated Plantuml-code of ``needuml`` to given file path.
-The given file path must be
+Specifies the file path to store generated Plantuml-code of current ``needuml``.
+This given file path can be relative path
-relative path to ``conf.py`` directory.
-For example, ``_build/_out/my_needuml.puml``.
+or file name, e.g. ``needuml_group_A/my_needuml.puml`` or ``my_needuml.puml``.

+The file will be created and written to relative to current builder output directory during each build by
+using builder :ref:`needumls_builder` or other builder like `html` with configuration option :ref:`needs_build_needumls` configured.

-If given file path folder not exists, it will be created.
-If given file path already exists, it will be
+If given file path already exists, it will be overwritten.
-overwritten.

 |ex|